pfalcon/ScratchABit/README.md

     git clone --recursive https://github.com/pfalcon/ScratchABit

-If you cloned code without `--recursive`, run `git submodule update --init` in ScratchABit directory.
+If you cloned code without `--recursive`, run `git submodule update --init` in the ScratchABit directory.

-ScratchABit now ships with [Capstone Engine](http://www.capstone-engine.org/) based CPU plugin(s), which allows access to a number of CPU architectures.
+ScratchABit now ships with [Capstone Engine](http://www.capstone-engine.org/) based CPU plugin(s), which allow access to a number of CPU architectures.
-To use it, a recent Python bindings for Capstone should be installed (in the preference to packages shipped by OS distributions, which are often outdated).
-The easiest way to install it into the Python user packages
+To use it, recent Python bindings module for Capstone should be installed (in the preference to packages shipped by OS distributions, which are often outdated).
+The easiest way to install it is into the Python user packages
 directory:

     pip3 install --no-cache-dir --user capstone